 The Animal Liberation Front issued a statement saying “Animal Holocaust Denier Pied at Anarchist Book Fair.”
 In fact, she is not an “animal holocaust denier” as the ALF says; this is obviously wrong.
 She is a minor author, with a small publisher, speaking to small audiences, trying to promote her rather strange message.
 (Sort of like me, actually.)
 She is against factory farms — that’s the one thing on which she and the ALF are agreed.

 So what is this all about?
 I haven’t even finished the book, but here’s my instant review.
 Her book is really hard for vegans to struggle through.
 You’ll get angry at the misconceptions and errors of fact — and not just because of what she says, but the way she says it, which comes off (whether deliberately or not) as patronizing and taunting.
-Others are going through page by page analyzing the book; I think Permavegan is doing the best job; and when I finish, I’ll pitch in with my two cents.
+Others are going through page by page analyzing the book, and when I finish, I’ll pitch in with my two cents.

 The ALF and vegans generally have completely misunderstood the context of the book.
 Lierre Keith is not the main intellectual threat to veganism by a long shot.
 Michael Pollan (whom she quotes at length) uses some of the same arguments and even some of the same sources to argue against vegetarianism.